dmihai1337/Poster-Seeker/README.md

 # Poster-Seeker

 A game designed and built using the Unity platform.
 Both the project file and the actual executable (for Windows and Mac OS) are available.
+This was my project for the Romanian "Certificate of Computer Science".

 ## How to run